01 of 11

 When the soles are dry, thread a needle with your choice of boot laces (for the 1:12 scale doll we used fine crochet thread) which has been run over a wax candle or beeswax to stiffen it slightly.
 You can remove the shoes from the doll at this point or leave them in place and lace them up.

-Experiment with different leathers and side stitch patterns to make a range of ankle boots for your doll.
+Experiment with different leathers and side stitch patterns to make a range of ankle boots or other shoes for your doll.
 Have fun!